wader/fq/doc/usage.md

 ### CLI arguments

-Most of fq's CLI argument are borrowed from jq and works in the same way.
+Most of jq's CLI arguments work with fq.
+But here are some additional ones specific to fq:

 #### Decode format `--decode`, `-d NAME`